OSGConnect/tutorial-matlab-HelloWorld/README.md

     queue 10                                     # Submit 10  jobs

+The script `hello_world.sh`

+    #!/bin/bash
+    source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/current/init/bash
+    module load matlab/2014b
+    chmod +x hello_world
+    ./hello_world

+loads the correct matlab module and executes the binary.

-Before job submission, we need to make sure that the directory `Log` exists on the current working directory.
+Before we submit the job, make sure that the directory `Log` exists on the current working directory.
 Because HTcondor looks for `Log` directory to copy the standard output, error and log files as specified in the job description file.

 From your work directory, type